• Skip to main content

 If you’re planning a trip to Trapper Peak, be sure to consider the time of year, weather conditions, and your physical fitness for this demanding hike.

-To reach Trapper Peak from Darby, MT, head south on US Highway 93 for 4.3 miles, then turn west onto West Fork Road (State Highway 473).
+To reach the Trapper Peak trailhead from Darby, MT, head south on US Highway 93 for 4.3 miles, then turn west onto West Fork Road (State Highway 473).

 If coming from the south, you can access West Fork Road via Conner Cutoff Road, approximately 23 miles north of Chief Joseph Pass on the Montana-Idaho border.